xmtp/xmtp-node-js-tools/packages/bot-kit-pro/README.md

 # Bot Kit Pro

-> To get started building Bots with XMTP head first [BotKit](https://github.com/xmtp/botkit).
+> To get started building Bots with XMTP head first to [BotKit](https://github.com/xmtp/botkit).

-Bot Kit Pro is a database-backed bot framework for running high reliability XMTP bots.
+Bot Kit Pro is an advance bot framework for running high reliability XMTP bots.
 It provides a simple way to create, configure, and run bots with a focus on reliability and state management.

 ### Requirements